gem-pasteur/macsyfinder/doc/source/modeler_guide/publish_package.rst

 You can create a template for your package by using `macsydata init`.
 It will create for you:

-* the data package directory with the right structure.
+* the git repository with the data package with the right structure.
 * a template of `metadata.yaml` .
 * a template of `README.md` file.
 * a generic `model_conf.xml` file.